rkusa/DATIS/README.md

   - Azure (`AZURE:{VOICE NAME}`): For available voices see https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#standard-voices.
 Use the name from the `Voice name` column.
 All `en-US` voices are supported.
 - `TRAFFIC {FREQUENCY}`: An optional traffic frequency that, if provided, is mentioned as part of the ATIS report.
 - `INFO {INFO LETTER}`: Allows you to override the dynamic rotating selection of the ATIS information letter if your mission requires a specific and constant value.
 - `ACTIVE {RUNWAY OVERRIDE}`: Can be used if the SPINS for the airfield differ from the prevailing winds and you want to override the calculated active runway.
-Use `ACTIVE {RUNWAY ARRIVAL}.{RUNWAY DEPARTURE}` to specify separate arrival and departure runways.
+Use `ACTIVE {RUNWAY ARRIVAL}/{RUNWAY DEPARTURE}` to specify separate arrival and departure runways.
 - `NO HPA`: Disable adding pressures in hectopascals to the remarks section.
 - `NO QFE`: Disable inclusion of QFE in the remarks section.